Blinken-Lights/ASCII/MicroScope/README.md

 A small 8HP wide oscilloscope module, similar to my earlier Blinkenlights module of the same name.

-This module is based on an STM32 Blue Pill and a 1.5" SPI OLED screen.
-It runs fast enough to accommodate an RGB screen if desired.
+This module is based on an STM32 Blue Pill and an RGB 128x128 1.5" SPI OLED screen.